revolunet/node-sellsy/README.md

 Node Sellsy API wrapper - works in NodeJS **and** in the browser.

-The official [Sellsy API](http://api.sellsy.fr/index) is PHP based so here's a NodeJs handy replacement.
+The official [Sellsy API](http://api.sellsy.fr/index) is PHP based so here's a JavaScript handy replacement.

 It can helps you automate most of Sellsy from their API.